-The most common genetic cause of A1A deficiency is mutations of the SERPINA1 gene, which results in inadequate, degraded or dysfunctional protein entering the circulation.
-PI-M variants are not related to the A1A deficiency, but two of the most common mutations causing these pathologies have been described:
+The most common genetic cause of A1AT deficiency is mutations in the SERPINA1 gene, which result in a degraded or non-functional protein entering the circulation, or in an insufficient protein amount.
+PI-M variations are not associated with A1AT deficiency.
+The two most common mutations causing this pathology are PI-S and PI-Z.

 Type of heredity: autosomal codominant

-- The WHO recommends that all individuals with chronic obstructive pulmonary disease (COPD), as well as adults and adolescents with asthma be serologically tested.
+- WHO recommends serological testing of all individuals with chronic obstructive pulmonary disease (COPD), as well as adults and adolescents with asthma.

-- If there are clinical signs of A1A deficiency – emphysema in 3rd or 4th decade, emphysema in a non-smoker, family history of emphysema, emphysema in lower lung lobes (Rtg), adult-onset asthma, common bronchitis.
+- If there are clinical signs of A1AT deficiency: emphysema in the 3rd or 4th decade, emphysema in a non-smoker, family history of emphysema, lower lung emphysema (X-ray), adult-onset asthma, frequent bronchitis.

 - Serological testing is recommended for patients with chronic, recurrent respiratory symptoms (dyspnoea, cough, etc.).

-- Vaccination against influenza and pneumococci to protect the lungs from further damage
+Vaccinate against influenza and pneumococci to protect the lungs from further damage.

-- Avoid smoking (both active and passive), corrosive gases, dust, contamination
+Avoid smoking (both active and passive), corrosive gases, dust, pollution.

-- Other very rare mutations in the SERPINA1 gene that cause A1A deficiency are also possible; with this test it is impossible to detect them.
+Other, very rare mutations in the SERPINA1 gene that cause A1AT deficiency are also possible; they cannot be detected by this test.

-- In rare cases, false negative results may be due to the possibility of mutations at the site of attachment of oligonucleotides (PCR primers).
+In very rare cases, a false negative result is possible due to the possibility of mutations at the site of oligonucleotide (PCR primer) binding.